harry-dev-general/mbh/docs/05-troubleshooting/SERVICE_WORKER_INTERFERENCE_ISSUE_OCT_2025.md

-# Service Worker Interference Issue - October 2025
+# Service Worker Interference Issue - October 2025 (UNRESOLVED)

 ## Overview
-This document details a critical issue discovered on October 24, 2025, where the calendar service worker was intercepting all page requests and serving the wrong content, preventing access to the task scheduler feature.
+This document details a critical unresolved issue discovered on October 24, 2025, where task scheduler pages fail to load in production with 502 errors.

 ## Issue Summary
-- **Problem**: Task scheduler pages (`task-scheduler.html` and `task-scheduler-debug.html`) were returning 502 errors
+- **Problem**: Task scheduler pages (`task-scheduler.html` and `task-scheduler-debug.html`) are returning 502 errors
-- **Root Cause**: The calendar service worker (`calendar-service-worker.js`) was intercepting all document requests and serving `management-allocations.html` as a fallback for any uncached page
+- **Initial Theory**: The calendar service worker (`calendar-service-worker.js`) was intercepting all document requests and serving `management-allocations.html` as a fallback for any uncached page
-- **Impact**: Any page not explicitly cached by the service worker would display the management allocations page instead
+- **Impact**: Task scheduler functionality is completely inaccessible in production
-- **Resolution**: Modified service worker to only serve fallback content for management-allocations specific paths
+- **Status**: UNRESOLVED - Initial service worker fix did not resolve the issue

 ## Technical Discovery Process